 In public areas, all touch points will be sanitised as frequently as possible.
 Door handles, banisters, toilet handles/locks, taps etc will be done regularly.

 Extra time for cleaning will be allowed per bedroom for thoroughly sanitising all touch points.

-Only hand dryers or disposable paper towels available in the public toilets.
+Only hand dryers or disposable paper towels are available in the public toilets.

 A daily service will only be available on request and at a coordinated time.
 Evening turndown will not be available currently.

 Spa and Gym

-The pools will be open along with the gym area.
+The pools, saunas and steam rooms will be open along with the gym area.
 Beauty treatments are available.
 These will be bookable at 1 hour time slots and subject to government advice and guidelines.
 Alternative wellness options to be provided to guests as they are developed including in-room and outdoor wellness programming.
 Click here to view Swinton Country Club & Spa’s Covid-19 statement.

 Cleaning of work areas, hard surfaces, handles and frequently touched surfaces to be sanitised frequently and upon a shift change.